dylan-lang/testworks/documentation/users-guide/source/usage.rst

     assert-true(foo > bar)

 the expression ``foo > bar`` is compared to ``#f``, and the result is recorded by the test harness.
+Failing (or crashing) cause the test to terminate and skip the remaining assertions in that test.

+.. note:: You may also find ``check-*`` macros in existing test suites.
+These
-Failing (or crashing) assertions do not cause the test to terminate; all assertions are run unless the test itself signals an error. (**NOTE:** See https://github.com/dylan-lang/testworks/issues/86 for plans to change this behavior.)
+          are deprecated assertions that do not cause the test to terminate and require a description of the assertion as the first argument.

 See the :doc:`reference` for detailed documentation on the available assertion macros: